Oneo64/Starlattice/Technology/Radios.md

 These radios use the same identification and encryption system as handheld radios, requiring an ID and a code before they can be used.

-The limitation of these radios is that beyond their range, or through around 40 meters of thick material (like concrete), their messages will start to go fuzzy and eventually disappear.
+The limitation of these radios is that, through around 40 meters of thick material (or beyond their range), their messages will start to go fuzzy and eventually disappear.

 ## Table of Stats
 <table><tbody>